Hybrid quantum-classical chaotic NEMS: Conclusions

 \section{Conclusions}

-In the present work, we studied hybrid quantum-classical nano-electromechanical systems.
+In the present work, we studied hybrid quantum-classical NEMS systems.
 The classical part comprised of a nanocantilever, and the quantum part is the NV spin.
 Nanocantilever performs nonlinear oscillations in the chaotic and regular regimes.
 Due to the spin-cantilever coupling, the effects of the oscillations of the cantilever are transmitted to the spin dynamics.
 The problem in question was whether the classical dynamical chaos may induce quantum chaos or other effects of quantum stochasticity in the quantum dynamics of the NV spin.
 We studied the Poincar\'{e} section of spin-dynamics and explored the Fourier power spectral density of the quantum dynamical observables in the chaotic and regular regimes.
 We investigated the generation of quantum coherence for the NV center coupled to nanocantilever in the chaotic and regular regime.
 We also investigated the quantum Poincar\'{e} recurrence in the chaotic and regular regime.
 While the Fourier spectrum analysis clearly indicates the presence of stochasticity in the dynamics of quantum observables, some characteristics of quantum chaos are absent.
-The dynamical chaos imposed to the cantilever dynamics through the kicking induces the stochastic dynamics of the quantum subsystem.
-However, this stochasticity does not possess all the features of quantum chaos and is distinct from it.
-We found that the hybrid quantum-classical chaos in NEMS leads to the dynamical freezing of $\sigma_x$ component of the spin of NV center.
-This fact is experimentally feasible and important for application in quantum computing.
+The dynamical chaos imposed to the cantilever dynamics through the kicking induces the stochastic dynamics on the quantum subsystem.
+However, this stochastic dynamics of the classical cantilever does not manifest all the features of quantum chaos.
+We also investigated a three-level system for the quantum part considering NV spin as spin-1 particle.
+We see that the Fourier power spectrum and spin dynamics evince the effects of chaos.
+For spin-1 case we see a quasi-Gaussian distribution of nearest-neighbour level spacing for the oscillator in chaotic regime and quasi-Poissonian level statistics for the oscillator in regular regime.
+We also explore the effect of quantum feedback on classical cantilever in both cases regular and chaotic and also see the effect on spin dynamics.
+Feedback effect is negligible in the chaotic regime of the system.